 JON E. SINGLETARY | DEAN, GARLAND SCHOOL OF SOCIAL WORK

 I am excited to welcome you to Community Connection online magazine.
 This digital publication highlights everything that makes this vibrant, creative community so special: our students, our alumni, our faculty and staff, our research, our partners and the communities we serve.

 Here you will find stories showcasing the work, events, activities and accomplishments of the Diana R. Garland School of Social Work.
+These stories are a snapshot of who we are, the heartbeat of our beloved school.
+They celebrate the accomplishments of our staff, the diligence of our faculty, the contributions of our students, and the generosity of our donors.
 If you find our stories valuable, inspiring or informative, please share them!